Maria A. Prado, Chaplin, MPA, BA

 Secretary

-Maria believes in the mission of the PTF and dedicates herself to the organization.
+Maria believes in the PTF's mission and dedicates herself to the organization.
 A true supporter of the mission.
 She brings years of documentation and skills to the table.
 As well as a former businesswoman.
 As well as other duties needed for the success of the PTF.

 Joanna Pons-Torres